rushmiithasri/Google-DataAnalytics-casestudy/README.md

 + Here in this dataset,
   	+ 14% null values for start_station_name which is 88,104 rows out of 6,39,424 rows.
   	+ 15% null values for end_station_name which is 93,016 rows out of 6,39,424 rows.
-+  Both columns are categorical data so we can perform mode to fill the null value data.
++  Mode is the one of the best criteria to fill the null for categorical data.
-+ By inserting pivot table for both start_station_name and end_station_name [Refer station_pivot sheet]
++ By inserting pivot table for both start_station_name and end_station_name
 	+ we got highest frequency **start_station_name** as _"University Ave & 57th St"_ -**Frequency value[5908]**
    	+ we got highest frequency **end_station_name** as _"University Ave & 57th St"_ -**Frequency value[5908]**

 [NOTE]
 For both columns, highest frequency values is same which is **University Ave & 57th St**.
 Replacing all the null values of both columns with same value which doesn't make sense.
 What I did here is